In 1960, a cartoon won an Emmy for the first time ever.

 - Yogi Bear, who got so popular he left for his own show in 1961 and was replaced by Hokey Wolf.

-- It helped prove that animation made just for TV could work.
+- It proved animation made specifically for TV could work and turn a real profit.

-- In 1960 it became the first animated program to win an Emmy.
+- In 1960 it became the first animated series to win an Emmy.

-- It made Hanna-Barbera a household name and built the studio’s early empire.
+- It made Hanna-Barbera a household name and funded the studio’s early empire.

 - “Wal, I do declare.”